-• Engaging in obscene, offensive, indecent, or
+- Engaging in obscene, offensive, indecent or unacceptable conduct on EDA property, online and at EDA sponsored events in the UAE and abroad; - Not complying with the lawful order of an EDA faculty or staff acting in the lawful performance of his or her duties and authority in all academic activities: - Damaging the reputation of EDA through unacceptable actions or behaviours; - Bringing unauthorised visitors onto the EDA's premises or to EDA events and courses, - Disrupting or interfering with any event, programme, class or facility in the EDA; - Failing to present the student ID to an EDA staff member upon request; - Forging or unauthorised use of the EDA's documents, forms, records or ID cards; - Engaging in solicitation in or on the EDA premises, or intentionally acting to impair, interfere with, or obstruct the orderly conduct, processes and functions of EDA; - Not meeting the full expectations of EDA academic integrity rules.

-- unacceptable conduct on EDA property and at EDA sponsored events in the UAE and abroad; - Not complying with the lawful order of an EDA faculty or staff acting in the lawful performance of his or her duties and authority in all academic activities; - Damaging the reputation of EDA through unacceptable actions or behaviors; - Bringing unauthorized visitors onto the EDA's premises; - Disrupting or interfering with any event, programme, class or facility in the EDA; - Failing to present the student ID to an EDA staff member upon request; - Forging or unauthorised use of the EDA's documents, forms, records or ID cards; - Engaging in solicitation in or on the EDA premises, or intentionally acting to impair, interfere with, or obstruct the orderly conduct, processes and functions of EDA; - Not meeting the full expectations of EDA academic integrity rules - b.
+b.
 Relations with Other Students, Faculty and Staff:

-- Intentionally limiting or restricting the freedom of a person to move about in a lawful manner; - Impersonating another student, faculty or staff. - Behaving violently or excessively disturbing other groups or individuals; - Threatening (by any means), intimidating, coercing or using physical or sexual force in a manner that endangers the safety of another person. - Causing another person to be fearful of physical or emotional harm or abuse, or intentionally harassing or stalks another person. - Disrespecting any or all of EDA's faculty and staff, including cleaners and security personnel.
+- Intentionally limiting or restricting the freedom of a person to move about in a lawful manner; - Impersonating another student, faculty or staff. - Behaving violently or excessively disturbing other groups or individuals; - Threatening, intimidating, coercing or using physical or sexual force in a manner that endangers the safety of another person. - Causing another person to be fearful of physical or emotional harm or abuse, or intentionally harassing or stalking another person. - Disrespecting any or all of EDA's faculty and staff, including cleaners and security personnel. - Disobeying instructions given to them by any member of the EDA faculty and staff. - Falsifying their personal information held by EDA.

-- Disobeying instructions given to them by any member of the EDA faculty and staff. - Falsifying their personal information held by EDA. - Attempting to bribe or give gifts to any member of the EDA's staff.
-This excludes reasonable token gifts. - Communicating with the EDA staff in an inappropriate manner, including sending inappropriate e-mails, letters or anonymous notes. - Disrupting any professional activity being conducted by a staff member on campus, such as EDA's corridors, classrooms and the cafeteria.
+- Attempting to bribe or give gifts to any member of the EDA's staff.
+This excludes reasonable token gifts. - Communicating with the EDA staff in an inappropriate manner, including sending inappropriate e-mails, letters or anonymous notes. - Disrupting any professional activity being conducted by a staff member on campus or online. - Using the EA brand, logo or website without written approval from the Communications Department.